NeuroLIAA/sibs/README.md

 For more info about the parameters check *BayesianSaliencyModel.m*.

-# Use Searchers with your different dataset
+## Use Searchers with different datasets

 ## TODO MATLAB CODE
 - Add images to gitignore